mehrdadalmasi2020/FineTune-Information-Extractor-T5-Small/README.md

 - [License](#license)
 - [Example Usage](#example-usage)

 ## Key Features
-- **T5 Fine-tuning**: Fine-tune the `t5-small` model for custom information extraction tasks.
+- **mBART Fine-tuning**: Fine-tune the `mBART` model for custom multilingual information extraction tasks.
-- **Customizable Task Instructions**: Supports flexible task instructions (e.g., "Extract Authors", "Extract Keywords").
+- **Customizable Task Instructions**: Supports flexible task instructions (e.g., "Extract Authors", "Extract Keywords") across multiple languages.
-- **Text Preprocessing**: Combines and tokenizes multiple text columns for input into the model.
+- **Text Preprocessing**: Combines and tokenizes multiple text columns for input into the model, optimized for multilingual data.
-- **GPU Support**: Utilizes GPU acceleration for faster training.
+- **GPU Support**: Utilizes GPU acceleration for faster training, with performance gains for large multilingual datasets.

 ## Quick Start
-The primary interface for interacting with this library is the `InfoExtractionModel` class, which allows you to load data, fine-tune the model, and generate output for a given input text.
+The primary interface for interacting with this library is the `InfoExtractionModel` class, which allows you to load data, fine-tune the mBART model, and generate output for a given input text.
+The model supports multilingual information extraction tasks and can be fine-tuned with minimal configuration.

 ## Fine-tuning the Model
-To fine-tune the `t5-small` model, you need to prepare three datasets: one for training, and one for evaluation.
+To fine-tune the `mBART` model, you need to prepare three datasets: one for training, one for evaluation, and optionally one for testing.
 These files should be provided in Excel or CSV format.
 The process involves selecting the correct text column and target information column for information extraction.
+Since mBART is a multilingual model, you can specify the language of your dataset (e.g., French, German) and ensure that the corresponding language codes are used during the fine-tuning process.

-### 1. Prepare Train, Evaluation, and Test Files
+### 1. Prepare Train and Evaluation Files
-You must provide three separate files for training, evaluation, and testing.
-Each file should include columns containing the text you want to extract information from (e.g., abstracts or articles) and the specific target information (e.g., authors, dates, keywords) to extract.
+You must provide three separate files for training, and evaluation.
+Each file should include columns containing the text from which you want to extract information (e.g., abstracts, articles) and the specific target information (e.g., authors, dates, keywords) to extract.

 - **Train File**: Contains the data to train the model.
 - **Evaluation File**: Contains the data for validating the model during training.

+Since mBART is a multilingual model, ensure that the text in each file corresponds to the appropriate language and that you specify the language codes (e.g., `fr_XX` for French, `de_DE` for German) during fine-tuning.
+This will allow mBART to effectively handle and extract information in the target language.

 ### 2. Load and Show Available Columns
-The first step is to load the dataset and display the available columns to let the user select the columns for text and target information.
-You can specify the path to each file, and the code will display the available columns so you can choose which one contains the text and which one contains the target information.
+The first step is to load the dataset and display the available columns, allowing the user to select which columns contain the text and target information for extraction.
+You can specify the path to each file (training, and evaluation), and the code will display the available columns so you can choose the one that contains the text (e.g., combined_text) and the one that contains the target information (e.g., authors, keywords).

+You should ensure that the text column corresponds to the appropriate language of the dataset and adjust the language codes accordingly when fine-tuning the model.

 ```python
 import pandas as pd